-In February 2015, after finishing an honours degree in Economics at the University of Cape Town, Ashley Pople joined the Laterite team for a 4-month internship with the Research team.
+In February 2015, after finishing an honours degree in Economics at the University of Cape Town, Ashley Pople joined the Laterite team for a four-month internship with the Research team.
 Upon arrival, Ashley jumped right in, leading the implementation of an impact evaluation of a Plan International educational project.
 She also worked on one of our key Lab Projects – developing a Rwanda Household Panel Dataset.
 Throughout her time here, Ashley has been an integral part of the Research Team.
 Two months into her internship, we sat down to speak with her about her experience at Laterite.

 What were you doing before you came to Rwanda to work with Laterite?